Resume

 Consider your achievements

-If your skills list is still looking pretty thin, think about your accomplishments and how you’ve applied your skills in real-world scenarios.
+Your skills mean nothing if they don’t have the potential to solve business problems and drive success.
+If your skills list is still looking pretty thin, think about your accomplishments and how you’ve applied your abilities in real-world scenarios.

 Look at your past achievements and identify the communication skills that played a key role.
 Have you successfully led a team project?
 Emphasize your abilities in team communication, delegation, and even conflict resolution.